RobPo/Paperino/readme.md

 ### Wiring

-### Example: Hello World!
+### Hello World!
-This is the shortest possible [demo](https://robpo.github.io/Paperino/exampleHelloWorld/) and shows how to address the ePaper:
+This is the [first](https://robpo.github.io/Paperino/exampleHelloWorld/), and shortest possible demo and shows how to address the ePaper:

 ```cpp
 #include "Adafruit_GFX.h"